If you’re considering a career in law, you’re probably looking at the most affordable law schools to minimize student debt — and you should be.

 - Average starting salary: $71,065

-LSU Paul M. Hebert Law Center graduates earn their J.D. with nearly $28,000 less in law school debt than the average.
-They also pay lower tuition rates in school, and after graduation, earn starting salaries on par with the average law school graduate.
+LSU Paul M. Hebert Law Center graduates can earn a JD with nearly $28,000 less in law school debt than the average.
+They also pay lower tuition rates in school and earn starting salaries on par with the average law school graduate.

 If that’s not enough to pique your interest, graduates also enjoy higher employment rates at 93.7 percent.